 You need to work with subject experts to clarify issues related to the topic: information specialists or librarians to develop comprehensive search strategies and identify appropriate databases; reviewers to screen abstracts and read the full text; a statistician who can assist with data analysis; and a project leader to coordinate and write the final report.

-Clarify the key question(s) of you systematic review and the rationale for each question.
-Use the PICO framework to identify key concepts or aspects of the question.
-Determine inclusion/exclusion criteria.
+Clarify the key question(s) of your systematic review and the rationale for each question.
+Use a framework such as PICO to identify key concepts or aspects of the question.

 - Orientation of the literature